KyloIO/kylo-docs/how-to-guides/NiFiKyloProvenanceReportingTask.rst

 Introduction
 ------------

 Kylo communicates with NiFi via a NiFi reporting task.
-As flow files run through NiFi each processor creates provenance events that track metadata and status information of a running flow.
+As flow files run through NiFi, each processor creates provenance events that track metadata and status information of a running flow.
 A NiFi reporting task is used to query for these provenance events and send them to Kylo to display job and step executions in Kylo's operations manager.

 Processing Provenance Events
 ----------------------------

-The Kylo reporting task relies on Kylo to provide feed information which it uses to augment the provenance event giving the NiFi event feed context.
-It does this through a cache called the "NiFi Flow Cache" which is maintained by the Kylo Feed manager and kept in sync with the NiFi reporting task.
+The Kylo reporting task relies on Kylo to provide feed information, which it uses to augment the provenance event giving the NiFi event feed context.
+It does this through a cache called the "NiFi Flow Cache", which is maintained by the Kylo Feed manager and kept in sync with the NiFi reporting task.
-As feeds are created and updated this cache is updated and synchronized back to the NiFi reporting task upon processing provenance events.
+As feeds are created and updated, this cache is updated and synchronized back to the NiFi reporting task upon processing provenance events.
 The cache is exposed through a REST API, which is used by the reporting task.

 |image5|